 Comparisons of results across countries have demonstrated that financial illiteracy is a global problem.
 Results show that financial literacy peaks in middle age and that women consistently score lower than men.

 The reasons behind financial illiteracy in women are vast and complex.
-This is something I hope to contribute towards answering in a few years once my master’s thesis is complete🤔.
+This is something I hope to contribute towards answering in a few years once PhD is complete.